Australia Isn’t Banning Children’s Books Because Of Melbourne Council Gender Guidelines

 Instead, what really happened was the results of a study conducted by the Australian National University looking into the development of gender roles, bias, and stereotypes in preschool children were released in March and people are only now looking at the implications.
 As SBS points out, according to the study, “educators should avoid defining children according to gender or label certain activities for boys and others for girls.”
 This is likely where the confusion has originally stemmed from as people react to how this should be interpreted.

 The study also goes on to insist that children should be encouraged to participate in all forms of play and not curb it to gender-specific play.
-What this means is that educators should shy away from –to use gender-biased examples — only encouraging boys to play with cars and girls to play with dolls.
+What this means is that educators should shy away from — to use gender-biased examples — only encouraging boys to play with cars and girls to play with dolls.
 Instead, children should be encouraged to play with whatever items they feel like, regardless of their gender.

 The authors of the study elaborated further.